-If your Matrox graphics card has a second monitor connector, you can enable a second display (for example, a computer monitor or a TV) as part of your Windows desktop.
+With your Matrox graphics card, you can enable a second display (for example, a computer monitor or a TV) as part of your Windows desktop.
 This is the Matrox DualHead Multi-Display feature.
 To use this feature:

-Windows 98/Me/2000/XP - When you first restart your computer, you'll be prompted to enable the DualHead Multi-Display feature.
+When you first restart your computer, you'll be prompted to enable the DualHead Multi-Display feature.
 Follow the on-screen instructions.
+For more information, see the online help.